Tima-S9/mealplan-pal/README.md

 Below are key user stories for MealPlan Pal, each with clear acceptance criteria to guide development and validation.

 ### 1. As a user, I want to create and manage my own recipes so that I can easily reuse them in meal plans.
+(Must Have)
 **Acceptance Criteria:**
 - User can add a new recipe with title, description, ingredients, and image.
 - User can edit or delete any recipe they own.
 - Recipes are visible only to the user unless marked public.
 - Form validation prevents incomplete submissions.

+> **Note:** Recipes are private by default.
+Only recipes explicitly marked as public by the user will be visible to others.
+This ensures user privacy is maintained unless the user chooses to share.

 ### 2. As a user, I want to track my pantry inventory so I know what ingredients I have at home.
+(Could Have)
 **Acceptance Criteria:**
 - User can add, edit, or remove pantry items (ingredient, amount, unit).
 - Pantry dashboard displays all current items.
 - Suggestions are provided for recipes based on pantry contents.

 ### 3. As a user, I want to plan my weekly meals by assigning recipes to days and meal types.
+(Must Have)
 **Acceptance Criteria:**
 - User can create a meal plan for a specific week.
 - User can assign recipes to each day and meal type (e.g., breakfast, lunch, dinner).
 - Meal plan is displayed in a calendar view.
 - User can edit or delete meal plans.

 ### 4. As a user, I want to generate a shopping list based on my meal plan and pantry inventory.
+(Could Have)
 **Acceptance Criteria:**
 - Shopping list includes only ingredients not already in the pantry.
 - User can check off items as they shop.
 - Shopping list updates automatically if the meal plan or pantry changes.

 ### 5. As a user, I want my data (recipes, pantry, meal plans) to be private and secure.
+(Must Have)
 **Acceptance Criteria:**
 - Users must log in to access their dashboards.
 - Each user’s data is isolated; users cannot view or edit others’ data.
 - Permissions are enforced for all CRUD operations.

 ### 6. As a user, I want to search for and import recipes from an external API.
+(Must Have)
 **Acceptance Criteria:**
 - User can search for recipes by keyword.
 - User can import selected recipes into their own collection.
 - Imported recipes include all relevant details (title, ingredients, instructions, image).

 ### 7. As a user, I want a modern, responsive interface that works well on desktop and mobile.
+(Must Have)
 **Acceptance Criteria:**
 - All dashboards and forms are mobile-friendly.
 - Navigation is clear and accessible on all devices.
 - Visual feedback is provided for actions (e.g., success, error messages).

-### MoSCoW Prioritization

-#### Must Have
-- See user stories above (core features: recipe, pantry, meal plan, shopping list, privacy, API import, responsive UI)

-#### Should Have

-##### SH1.
-As a user, I should be able to reset my password if I forget it.
+### 8. As a user, I should be able to reset my password if I forget it.
+(Should have)
 **Acceptance Criteria:**
 - User can request a password reset link via email.
 - User receives a secure, time-limited reset link.
 - User can set a new password and log in successfully.

-##### SH2.
-As a user, I should be able to print or export my shopping list.
+### 9. As a user, I should be able to print or export my shopping list.
+(Should Have)
 **Acceptance Criteria:**
 - User can print the shopping list from the browser.
 - User can export the shopping list as a PDF or CSV file.

-##### SH3.
-As a user, I should receive notifications for expiring pantry items.
+### 10. As a user, I should receive notifications for expiring pantry items.
+(Should Have)
 **Acceptance Criteria:**
 - User is notified when pantry items are nearing expiration (if expiry dates are tracked).
 - Notifications are visible in the dashboard or sent via email (if configured).

-#### Could Have

-##### CH1.
-As a user, I could share my meal plan with family members or friends.
+### 11. As a user, I could share my meal plan with family members or friends.
 **Acceptance Criteria:**
 - User can generate a shareable link or invite others to view their meal plan.
 - Shared users have view-only access (unless granted edit permissions).

-##### CH2.
-As a user, I could customize the app’s color theme (light/dark mode).
-**Acceptance Criteria:**
-- User can toggle between light and dark mode in the UI.
-- Theme preference is saved for future visits.

-##### CH3.
-As a user, I could add notes or comments to recipes and meal plans.
-**Acceptance Criteria:**
-- User can add, edit, or delete personal notes on recipes and meal plans.
-- Notes are private to the user unless explicitly shared.

----

 ## App Structure